214 Weather Trivia Questions (Ranked From Easiest to Hardest)

 Answer: Guadalupe River

 31. In 1933, the lowest temperature in Texas history of -23 degrees Fahrenheit was tied in what “S” small town, the eventual birthplace of Tanya Tucker?
-It shares its name with a Native American tribe that attempted to defend Georgia and Florida from US expansion.
+It shares its name with a Native American tribe that attempted to defend Georgia and Florida from U.S. expansion.

 Answer: Seminole